John Edmund Sharrock Moore: Personal life

 Born at Swinshaw near Loveclough, Rossendale, Lancashire, he was the son of Henry (1821–1907) and Mary Elizabeth Moore (née Margerison, 1832–1878).
 Henry's father, John (1794–1869) was a cotton manufacturer and the first Mayor of Burnley (elected 1862).
 Following the Cotton Famine Spencer and Moore went bankrupt in 1872.
 Henry Moore became a colliery agent, moving the family to Southampton and later to Chiswick (before 1891).
 His father became a sculptor, as did his sister Esther Mary Moore who exhibited at the Royal Academy of Arts.

 Moore studied at Tonbridge School, Kent for a year and then the Royal College of Science in South Kensington.

 In 1904 he married Heloise Salvin, second daughter of the naturalist Osbert Salvin.
 Moore frequently used the name Salvin-Moore after his marriage.
-They had one child, Osbert John Salvin Moore (1905–1960).
+They had one child, Osbert John Salvin Moore (1905–1960) who is better known by his monastic name, Ñāṇamoli Bhikkhu, a British Theravada Buddhist monk and translator of Pali literature.

 Moore retired in 1908 after the death of his father.
 In 1911 he was living with his wife and son in Chiswick along with four of his sisters.
 During the 1920s he moved to Tresco, Isles of Scilly where his wife died on 4 November 1927.
 He lived there at least between 1929 and 1941.
 After a long retirement he died of heart failure and arteriosclerosis in West Cornwall Hospital, Penzance on 15 January 1947.

 Although he is often cited as John Edward Sharrock Moore, he used several versions of his name.
 For example, he is listed as John Edmund Shorrock Moore-Salvin in Who Was Who, a name he adopted after the death of his wife.